JvanKatwijk/algol-60-compiler/README.md

 ==============================================================

-In 2002 and 2003 I wrote, as a hobby project, a simple Algol 60 to C translator.
+In the period 2002, 2003 I wrote in spare time, as a hobby project, a simple Algol 60 to C translator.
 The rationale was to show the semantics of (some of the) Algol 60 constructs in terms of C expressions.
-The resulting compiler compiled Algol 60, using C as intermediate language and - if the compilation succeeds - generates an executable.
-For those interested: it had no problems with "man or boy".
+The resulting compiler compiled Algol 60, using C as intermediate language and - if the compilation succeeded - generated an executable.
+For those interested: it is certainly capable of handling the "man or boy" example.

-Since it was a fun project, the compiler was named "jff-algol", i.e. just for fun.
+Since it was a fun project, the compiler was named "jff-algol", i.e.
+Just-For-Fun-Algol.

 Recently, by cleaning up some old disks, I found the sources of the compiler and - with a very few modifications - the software just ran.